zabbix/zabbix/src/go/plugins/ceph/README.md

 If you use ConnString as a session name, just skip the rest of the connection parameters.

 #### Using named sessions
-Named sessions allow you to define specific parameters for each Ceph instance.
-Currently, there are only three supported
+Named sessions provide a more secure way to store connection credentials by defining specific parameters for each Ceph instance within the agent configuration file.
-parameters: Uri, User and ApiKey.
-It's a bit more secure way to store credentials compared to item keys or macros.

-E.g: suppose you have two Ceph clusters: "Prod" and "Test".
+For example, suppose you have two Ceph clusters: "Prod" (running in `native` mode) and "Test" (running in legacy `restful` mode).
-You should add the following options to the agent configuration file:
+You would add the following to the agent configuration file:

-    Plugins.Ceph.Sessions.Prod.Uri=https://192.168.1.1:8003
+    # Prod cluster uses the new native mode.
+    # The Uri should point to Ceph monitors, e.g., '192.168.1.1:3300'.
+    Plugins.Ceph.Sessions.Prod.Mode=native
+    Plugins.Ceph.Sessions.Prod.Uri=192.168.1.1:3300
     Plugins.Ceph.Sessions.Prod.User=<UserForProd>
     Plugins.Ceph.Sessions.Prod.ApiKey=<ApiKeyForProd>

+    # Test cluster uses the deprecated restful mode.
+    Plugins.Ceph.Sessions.Test.Mode=restful
     Plugins.Ceph.Sessions.Test.Uri=https://192.168.0.1:8003
     Plugins.Ceph.Sessions.Test.User=<UserForTest>
     Plugins.Ceph.Sessions.Test.ApiKey=<ApiKeyForTest>